djozsef/openpgp-docs/Setting up EIDAuthenticate with OpenPGP card.md

     ssb>  4096R/EFGH5678 2015-01-01
 Note that a `>` has appeared in your subkey entries, this means that your local secure keyring does not have that private key, only a stub that points to the actual private key on the your card.

-<a name="create-cert">Create an X509 certificate</a>
+<a id="create-cert">Create an X509 certificate</a>
 --------------------------
 Our final goal is to have an X509 certificate written to the OpenPGP card into the designated slot.
 But wait, GPG and X509 are two different worlds!
-No worries, GnuPG has the gpgsm tool that brings the two worlds closer.
+No worries, GnuPG has the `gpgsm` tool that brings the two worlds closer.
 Among others it is capable of generating a signed CSR for your keys.

 To create the CSR issue: